How does safety impact U.S. DOT’s work in other priority areas?

 The Executive Order on Advancing Racial Equity and Support for Underserved Communities Through the Federal Government (EO 13985) pursues a comprehensive approach to advancing equity for all, including individuals who have been historically underserved and adversely affected by persistent poverty or income inequality.
 An important area for U.S. DOT’s focus is the disproportionate, adverse safety impacts that affect certain groups on our roadways.
 For example:

-- Fatalities among Black people increased by 23% between 2019 and 2020 compared to an overall increase of 7.2%1 People who are American Indian and Alaska Native have roadway fatality rates more than double the national rate on a per population basis.2
+Fatalities among Black people increased by 23% between 2019 and 2020 compared to an overall increase of 7.2%.
+In 2020, people who are American Indian and Alaska Native continue to have roadway fatality rates more than double the national rate on a per population basis.1,2

 - Although men consistently represent more than 70% of drivers involved in fatal crashes, when comparable crashes are analyzed and risk-taking differences are accounted for, studies have shown that motor vehicle fatality risk is, on average, 17% higher for a female than for a male of the same age.3

 - The 40% of counties with the highest poverty rates in 2019 experienced a fatality rate 35 % higher than the national average on a per population basis.4

 The Department will advance equity as an instrumental component of transportation safety and convene key stakeholders – government at all levels, law enforcement, advocacy and community organizations, and the general public – to develop both a better understanding of the intersection of equity and roadway safety, and a comprehensive approach to incorporating equity into all of the Department’s efforts to achieve zero roadway fatalities and serious injuries.

 The Executive Order 14008 on Tackling the Climate Crisis at Home and Abroad deploys the full capacity of Federal executive agencies to combat the climate crisis.
 As climate change continues to re-shape our environment, its future effects on roadway safety will need to be taken into account.